Turtyo/PMGsorter/README.md

 #### What we want

-We want to satisfy as much as possible the subjects in there choices :
+We want to satisfy as much as possible the subjects in their choices :
 $$\max \sum_{i,j}{a_{i,j}w_{i,j}}$$

 #### Necessary constraints